 - That we will have to register interest and often pass through a prequalification (PQQ) exercise before being invited to tender.
 Sometimes the PQQ process can be like a “mini-ITT”.

-- That significant resources will have to be committed to the response process, not only from our Business Development team, but also resources in most of the other areas in our organisation including our clinical, technical, operational, finance, HR, IM&T, estates, project management, procurement.
+- That significant resource will have to be committed to the response process, not only from our Business Development team but also resources in most of the other areas in our organisation including our clinical, technical, operational, finance, HR, IM&T, estates, project management, procurement.
 Legal and Senior Managerial and Director resources.
-In fact nearly every area of the organisation will be involved.
+In fact, nearly every area of the organisation will be involved.